MeetEdgar has many social channels, but which remains one of our strongest assets for SEO and blog traffic?

 In that post, we recommend 1-5 pins per day if you’re just starting—but remember that you can (and should) create 3-6 pins for each piece of content.
 In other words, if you’ve got a blog post called “10 Unforgettable Halloween costumes,” you can create six different images that link to the same content.

 This schedule may sound overwhelming, but one way to make things easier on yourself is to use automation software like MeetEdgar.
 It not only helps you schedule your pins, but it can even help write the content for each post—just be sure to plug in those Pinterest keywords!

 With all this talk about SEO for Pinterest, you may be wondering… is posting to Pinterest good for your website’s SEO?
 In other words, since Pinterest has high domain authority (meaning they’re “kind of a big deal” on the internet), will those backlinks translate to a higher ranking for your website?

 Here’s how this works.
 There are two types of backlinks in the world: “follow” links and “no-follow” links.
-Follow links are ones that boost your ranking simply by virtue of the fact that they come from a highly-reputable website.
+Follow links are ones that boost your ranking simply because they come from a highly-reputable website.
 No-follow links, like the ones posted on individual Pinterest pages, won’t directly boost your website’s SEO.
-The logic behind this is that anyone can post those links from their own account, so it’s not like they’re receiving the blessing from one of those high domain-authority sites.
+The logic is that anyone can post those links from their own account, so it’s not like they’re receiving the blessing from one of those high domain authority sites.

 That said… all incoming traffic is good for your website’s SEO!
-And Pinterest is a great source of highly relevant traffic, which means that posting quality content on Pinterest can play a role in boosting your website’s SEO.
+And Pinterest is a great source of highly relevant traffic, which means that posting quality content on Pinterest can boost your website’s SEO.

-This brings us back to the core idea that kicked off this list of tips—the best SEO strategy is powerful, engaging content.
+This brings us back to the core idea that kicked off this list of tips: powerful, engaging content is the best SEO strategy.
 Search engines are designed with the end-user in mind, so if you produce content they love, you’ll reap the rewards.